agethen/dense-flow/README.md

 All jpegs are encoded as a string (using OpenCV's imencode).
 The resulting vector of string is serialized using boost. unpacker.cc provides an example of how to extract the jpegs.

 ### Chunks
 After 10000 files, the serialized files are written to disk, and a new chunk is started.
+This can be changed by redefining MAX_FILES_PER_CHUNK.

 ## Compilation
 To compile, create 'build' directory, and run 'make'.